 4. Will the Middleware periodically delete downloaded data?

-This is done by design because any piece of data could be being displayed in the graphics insertion system at any time.
+This is done by design because any piece of data could be displayed in the graphics insertion system at any time.

 Media is downloaded in the same format provided by the corresponding social network (Facebook, Twitter, WhatsApp, etc.).